 If you don't have a local block_log file, just remove the

 It is advisable to have your own custom PostgreSQL config file in order to have PostgreSQL logs available locally and specify custom database access permissions.
-To do that, before starting your HAF instance, just copy doc/haf_postgresql_conf.d containing configuration files where you can override any PostgreSQL setting.
+To do that, before starting your HAF server, just copy doc/haf_postgresql_conf.d containing configuration files where you can override any PostgreSQL setting.

 The steps above should create a